wmdbMattes/linkvalidator/REAMDE.md

 Rewrite:
 - Use Fluid instead of marker template
+- Change class structure, break up functions
-- Database access in Repository
+- Database access only in Repository
 -

 General changes